chewton2k/UCLADesign/README.md

 5. Users Are Allowed to Create Their Own Items
 This feature empowers users to define custom items within the room design tool.
 Users can specify details like the dimensions and function of an item.
 These custom items can then be saved and integrated into their room designs for future use.
 6. Allow Users to Sign In
 Implementing a sign-in system will allow users to save their designs, preferences, and checklists across sessions.
-The sign-in feature will also enable additional collaborative features, such as allowing multiple users to edit a room together.
 7. Prices for Dorms
 Our project will include a database of UCLA dorm rooms with associated pricing information.
 Users can compare dorm options based on their budget and see how each layout aligns with their design preferences.